16 Amazing Aquatic Animals In The World

 10. Sea Cucumber

-Sea cucumber is about 6.5 feet elongated and has life anticipation of 5-10 years.
+Sea cucumber is one of the Mariana trench animals that grow about 6.5 feet elongated and has life anticipation of 5-10 years.
 It resembles a cucumber and has tiny tentacles all over the body for feeding and locomotion.
 It is generally blue, black, red, or brown.
 It largely nourishes minute food items present in the ocean, algae, and food particles.
 To preserve itself, it exposes its hook resembling structure, and it gets intricate for predators to gobble it.

 Sea cucumber